-Patient population
+Patient Population

-This investigative multicentre protocol was approved by the Ethics Committees and review boards of the Institutions involved and it was conducted according to the declaration of Helsinki.
+This investigative multicenter protocol was approved by the Ethics Committees and review boards of the Institutions involved and it was conducted according to the declaration of Helsinki.

-Between April 1, 2000 and September 30, 2005, the main caregiver, among family members, of all consecutive patients, who had died following an HMV programme in 11 Italian respiratory units, was contacted.
-They were provided with a questionnaire investigating the last 3 months of their relative's life.
-No patients were excluded for nonidentified caregivers, who were family members, or because they were resident in a nursing home.
-The cause of patient's death was retrieved either from the hospital record or from the death certificate to exclude hypothetical accidental deaths.
+Between 1st April 2000 and 30th September 2005, the main caregiver among family members of all consecutive patients died after following a HMV programme in 11 Italian Respiratory Units was contacted.
+He/she was provided with a questionnaire investigating the last 3 months of his/her relative's life.
+No patients were excluded for non-identified familiar caregivers or because resident in a nursing home.
+The cause of patient's death was retrieved either from the hospital record or from death certificate to exclude hypothetical accidental deaths.
 Underlying diagnosis was identified according to the Eurovent classification and definition [18].
 Modalities of ventilation were also recorded from clinical reports.
-No dedicated or structured palliative home-care services for respiratory patients were available during the study.
+No dedicated or structured palliative home care services for respiratory patients were available during the study.

-Other measures
+Other Measures

-We took the following into consideration: 1) number of chronic comorbidities as assessed by hospitals' discharge registers (including peripheral vascular, cerebrovascular, coronary artery, AIDS, hepatic cirrhosis or diabetes); 2) pre-morbid lifestyle (PLS) score (from bedridden to active) [20]; 3) years of mechanical ventilation (MV); and 4) number of tracheotomised patients with invasive MV, type of tracheotomy cannula used, type of mask used for noninvasive MV (NIV), daily hours of MV, type of ventilation and percentage of patients under long-term oxygen therapy.
+We took into consideration the following: i) number of chronic comorbidities as assessed by hospitals' discharge registers (including peripheral vascular, cerebrovascular, coronary artery, acquired immunodeficiency syndrome, hepatic cirrhosis, or diabetes), ii) pre-morbid lifestyle (PLS) score (from bedridden to active) [20], iii) years of MV, iv) number of tracheotomised patients with invasive MV, type of tracheotomy cannula used, type of mask for noninvasive MV (NIV), daily hours of MV, type of ventilation and percentage of patients under long-term oxygen therapy were considered.